DKiloDesigns/CreatorFlow/creatorflow-app/CREATORFLOW_DESIGN_SPEC.md

 ## Implementation Notes

 ### Design Baseline Reference
-- **This document serves as the single source of truth for CreatorFlow's visual design**
+- **This document serves as the single source of truth for floai.studio's visual design**
 - **Before implementing any UI changes, reference this document first**
 - **The current implementation represents the baseline - maintain consistency with these specifications**
 - **Any deviations from these specifications must be documented and approved**